Do you think that dog grooming is a skill you could not possibly master? You can only just style your own hair so how can you groom a dog.

 You also need a few pairs of dog grooming scissors.
 I have a long pair, a feathering pair, a small pair, and a pair with rounded ends so you don’t stab your dog.

 The easiest thing to do is to buy a set that contains a few pairs, and decide which ones you will really use.
+Or the really easy way is to buy a kit.

 Dog Nail Trimmers

 Various types of nail trimmers can make trimming your dog’s nails easier and less traumatic.
-Choose from scissor trimmers for dogs with tiny nails or claw-style trimmers that are spring loaded.
+Choose from scissor trimmers for dogs with tiny nails or claw-style trimmers that are spring-loaded.
 Be sure you know the techniques for trimming a dog’s nail before attempting the process.

 One of the best things you can buy for trimming your dogs nails, is a rechargeable pet nail grinder.
 This model has great reviews so please, check it out.